-Fired Tucker Carlson Producer: Misogyny and bullying 'trickles down from the top'
+Fired Tucker Carlson producer: Misogyny and bullying 'trickles down from the top'

 "Fox News engaged an independent outside counsel to immediately investigate the concerns raised by Ms. Grossberg, which were made following a critical performance review," according to a statement from a Fox News spokesperson.

-Grossberg, who is Jewish, also alleges in her lawsuit that her and other Jewish colleagues were ridiculed for observing traditional holidays and that the network tokenized employees and gave them diversity awards.
+Grossberg, who is Jewish, also alleges in her lawsuit that she and other Jewish colleagues were ridiculed for their faith.
+She told NPR that she raised her concerns to Fox.

+Sometime after that, Grossberg said she came into work and found "holiday decorations everywhere," including a Christmas tree next to her desk.
+"There was a crassly written, handwritten sign on that tree that read 'Hanukkah Bush' next to my desk, which I found to be offensive," she said.

+Grossberg said she reported that incident to human resources but the department dismissed her concerns, saying other Jewish employees didn't feel the same.

 Before joining the team, Grossberg said she thought Carlson's racist and misogynistic remarks were all for show.

-"I was hopeful that maybe there was a kinder person behind the on-air persona," Grossberg told Fadel, "but unfortunately, it's quite the reverse."
+"I was hopeful that maybe there was a kinder person behind the on-air persona," Grossberg said, "but unfortunately, it's quite the reverse."

 "What's being said in the office by his team and also his lieutenants who are carrying out his orders is very consistent with what ends up on the air and what the public sees," said Grossberg.